mayurak47/DSTN_Assignment1/Group 1/README.txt

 	13. After all the instructions of a process have executed, the process is terminated.
 While termination, if the dirty bit of the frame is set, it is first written to disk and then removed.
 Corresponding entries of the process in the tlb are also invalidated.

  OUTPUT OF THE PROGRAM:
-The output of the program is stored in output.txt.
-In the start, it contains the various hit and miss rates for tlb, l1, l2 and main memory for each process.
-Then, it states the total time taken for the execution of all processes.
+The output of the program is stored in two files - output_rates.txt and output_times.txt.

+output_rates.txt stores the miss rates of tlb, l1, l2 and main memory of each process, the overall miss rate of tlb, l1, l2 and main memory and the total time taken for execution of all processes.

+output_times.txt stores the detailed information about each instruction executed of each process.
+It also stores when the process is swapped out due to timeout and when it is terminated.
+The various fields in each line of the output are as follows:
-After that, it displays various fields in each line.
-The fields are: instruction count of executing process.
+1. instruction count of executing process.
-Whether the instruction is an instruction or data.
+2. Whether the instruction is an instruction or data.
-Pid of executing process
+3. Pid of executing process
-The logical address being executed
+4. The logical address being executed
-Whether it is a tlb miss, tlb hit, l1 miss, l1 hit, l2 miss, l2 hit, page hit or page fault.
+5. Whether it is a tlb miss, tlb hit, l1 miss, l1 hit, l2 miss, l2 hit, page hit or page fault.
-Whether the cpu is writing to l1 or not.
+6. Whether the cpu is writing to l1 or not.

-The output file also contains a line when the process gets terminated.

 COMPLETION OF ASSIGNMENT:
 	We have completed all the required tasks asked in the question that we know of.